 7. DIY Wooden Kayak Rack

 For those who appreciate craftsmanship, building a wooden kayak rack adds a rustic touch to your outdoor space.
 It’s sturdy and can be tailored to your specific needs.
 I’ve helped friends build these, and they always add charm to the yard.
+These projects fit perfectly with charming rustic garage ideas that enhance your home’s aesthetic.

 8. Under Deck Kayak Storage